wintonpc/pbr/README.md

 The metafield must be looked up to know how to deserialize the field.
 To make this lookup efficient, message types with reasonably low field numbers store their metafields in a sparse vector.
 This allows the metafield to be looked up by directly indexing into the vector.
-For other message types, metafields are stored in a dense vector and lookup is done by scanning.
+For messages with large field numbers, metafields are stored in a dense vector and lookup is done by scanning.

 ### Function pointers